コンテンツにスキップ

 In July and August, we also held production workshops in Singapore, Cambodia, and Indonesia.

-In addition, artists, experts, people with and without disabilities meet, and a number of workshops and productions are held.
-I believe that each experience of the participants is a result of the Paratriennale.
+In addition to this, artists, experts, and people with and without disabilities have come together to hold a number of workshops and create works.
+I believe that each and every experience of the participants is a fruit of the Paratriennale.

-For three days from October 7th to 9th, a ``mysterious forest'' created by 10,000 artists and citizens will appear at Zou-no-hana Terrace and Zou-no-hana Park, and a ``Big Night Party'' will be held where performance, art, and food will gather.
-It will be opened.
+For three days from October 7th to 9th, a "Mysterious Forest" created by artists and 10,000 local residents will appear at Zou-no-hana Terrace and Zou-no-hana Park, and a "Grand Night Party" will be held featuring performance art and food.

-It's a special three-day event in which all elements are made possible through collaboration between people with disabilities and professionals from various fields.
+Every element of this special three-day event is brought to life through collaboration between people with disabilities and professionals from a variety of fields.

 IMG_6705_th